 - Create a safe and secure space for all of your animals away from visual stimuli.
 For dogs a pet crate or quiet room which shields them from lightning is ideal.

 - Make sure outside food and water bowels are heavy or weighed down, allowing pets for continued access without them being tipped out.

 - Try Feliway (cats) or Adaptil (dogs) collars or diffusers which help calm and reassure your pet in stressful situations.
+You can also try a thundershirt.
 They can be found at your local vet, pet stores or RSPCA World for Pets.

 - Keep cats indoors.

 - Don’t tether your pets if they are outside during a storm because this can lead to injury if they try and break free.